Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 This Fire Segmentation Video Dataset was used on

 **Real-Time Fire Detection Based on Color-Motion Feature for Video Surveillance System**\
-Wahyono, Faisal Dharma Adhinata, Gamma Kosala, Agus Harjoko, Andi Dharmawan, and Kang Hyun Jo.\
+Wahyono, Faisal Dharma Adhinata, Gamma Kosala, Agus Harjoko, Andi Dharmawan, and Kang Hyun Jo\
 *(Under Review)*, 2021.

 This work was supported by the Ministry of Education Culture, Research and Technology, Republic of Indonesia under World Class Research (WCR) Grant 111/E4.1/AK.04.PT/2021 and 4506/UN1/DITLIT/DIT-LIT/PT/2021.